 Interest Rate Conversions & Swaps

-Clients can transform the interest rate basis (e.g., the reference rate) of a loan obligation from a fixed to floating rate or vice versa.
+To manage interest rate risk, clients have the option of changing from a floating market reference rate to the fixed rate equivalent of that reference rate or vice versa.
 To access built-in conversion options into the IFL, the client can request the desired type and terms of the conversion.
 For IBRD loans without embedded options or debt owed to creditors other than IBRD, a client can access swaps by signing a Master Derivatives Agreement with IBRD.

 Currency Conversions & Swaps

 Clients can alter the currency terms of a loan obligation if risk management requirements have changed since the initial choice of loan currency.
 Clients can convert the currency of an IFL between the four lending currencies, USD, EUR, GBP, JPY, using options embedded in the loan agreement.
-To access the IFL built-in conversion options, simply request the desired type and terms of the conversion.
 For IBRD loans without embedded options or debt owed to creditors other than IBRD, access swaps by signing a Master Derivatives Agreement with IBRD.
 Availability of currency hedging products presupposes a sufficiently liquid swap market in the desired currency.

 IBRD Local Currency Financing

 IBRD offers local currency financing through (i) loan conversion options and (ii) free-standing local currency swaps into 25 liquid local currencies.

-- Local currency conversion option: The conversion option is included in the loan agreement to enable borrowers to convert current disbursements (Automatic Conversion of Loan Currencies or ACLC) and disbursed and outstanding loan balances (DOB) into local currency, all subject to market availability.
+- Local currency conversion option: The conversion option is included in the loan agreement to enable clients to convert current disbursements (Automatic Conversion of Loan Currencies or ACLC) and disbursed and outstanding loan balances (DOB) into local currency, all subject to market availability.
 IBRD may provide the conversion by hedging through swap market transactions or funding through local currency bond issuance.

-- Free-standing local currency swaps: The free-standing currency swap enables borrowers to convert disbursed and outstanding balances of existing IBRD loans into local currency without changing the terms of the underlying loan.
-It is subject to market availability, and borrowers wishing to transact free-standing swaps with the Bank need to enter into a Master Derivatives Agreement with the Bank.
+- Free-standing local currency swaps: The free-standing currency swap enables clients to convert disbursed and outstanding balances of existing IBRD loans into local currency without changing the terms of the underlying loan.
+It is subject to market availability, and clients wishing to transact free-standing swaps with the Bank need to enter into a Master Derivatives Agreement with the Bank.
 Free-standing swaps for local currencies are also available on liabilities contracted with Third Parties (non-IBRD) and assets.